MENUCLOSE

 Rebecca Horn b.1944

-German artist Rebecca Horn explores ideas of sexuality, human vulnerability and emotional fragility in her sculpture, film and performance work.
-In her early work Horn focused on the body and senses, frequently incorporating performance and elaborate costumes.
-Later she produced highly narrative, full-length films that incorporated the sculptures and movements from her earlier work, thus transforming their significance.
-Horn has exhibited worldwide.
-Her work was the subject of a mid-career retrospective at the Guggenheim Museum in 1993.
-A comprehensive retrospective of Horn's work took place in 2005 at the Hayward Gallery, London.
+German artist Rebecca Horn explores ideas of sexuality, vulnerability and emotional fragility in her sculpture, film and performance work.
+In her early work Horn focused on the body and senses through performance with elaborate costumes.
+Later she produced films that incorporated the sculptures and movements from her earlier work.
+Horn has exhibited worldwide, including retrospectives at the Guggenheim Museum in 1993, the Hayward Gallery, London in 2005, and a solo exhibition in IMMA in 2001.

 View Artist